oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

     - Supports several data engines as a source and target for data replication
     - Uses tasks to capture ongoing changes after initial migration to a supported target data store
       - Ongoing replication or Change Data Capture
-    - Uses databse engine's APIs to read changes from transaction log then replicate to target database
+    - Uses database engine's APIs to read changes from transaction log then replicate to target database
-    - EC2 replication instance, scale to meet utilization requirements {:refdef: style="text-align: center;"}
+    - EC2 replication instance, scale to meet utilization requirements
+    - Schema Conversion Tool allows you to convert your database's schema from one engine to another {:refdef: style="text-align: center;"}
       ![Image]({{site.baseurl}}/images/aws_das_1.6.jpg)
       {:refdef}

   - ### _AWS Glue_
-    - Key Point: Batch oriented
+    - Key Point: Batch oriented (although now it supports Streaming)
       - Micro-batches but no streaming data
     - Does not support NoSQL databases as data source
     - Crawl data source to populate data catalog